LegalPhysics/Research/2014-Summer-ResearchProject/PlainLanguage/ProjectNotes.md

 **Suggestions for Achieving Linguistic Clarity**

-Avoiding Pronouns: Rather than using a pronoun after a person or thing is introduced, repeat the pronoun.
+Constrained Language/Avoiding Pronouns: Rather than using a pronoun after a person or thing is introduced, repeat the pronoun.
 Pronouns can sometimes have ambiguous reference, so this technique can indeed enhance precision.
 [Peter Tiersma's "Legal Language,"](http://www.languageandlaw.org/LEGALLANG/LEGALLANG.HTM)